snowplow-archive/snowplow.github.com/_posts/2015-07-05-schema-guru-0.2.0-released.md

 <h2><a name="webui">1.
 Web UI</a></h2>
 </div>

-The first big feature of version 0.2.0 is the new web UI, which you can try out at [schemaguru.snowplowanalytics.com] [webui].
+The first big feature of version 0.2.0 is the new web UI, which you can try out at [schemaguru.snowplowanalytics.com] [webui-demo].

-Sometimes you just want to create a schema quickly and don't want to mess with CLI.
+Sometimes you just want to create a schema quickly and don't want to mess with a CLI.
 For this use case we implemented a single page web app version of Schema Guru which embeds the same logic as the CLI.

 The web UI also shows you a "diff" of how your schema changes with the addition of each extra JSON instance: